Model (person): 1990s

-The early 1990s were dominated by the high fashion models of the late 1980s.
+The high fashion models of the late 1980s dominated the early 1990s.
 In 1990, Linda Evangelista famously said to Vogue, "we don't wake up for less than $10,000 a day".
-Evangelista and her contemporaries, Naomi Campbell, Cindy Crawford, Christy Turlington, Tatjana Patitz, Stephanie Seymour, and Yasmeen Ghauri became arguably the most recognizable models in the world, earning the moniker of "supermodel", and were boosted to global recognition and new heights of wealth for the industry.
+Evangelista and her contemporaries, Naomi Campbell, Cindy Crawford, Christy Turlington, Tatjana Patitz, Stephanie Seymour, and Yasmeen Ghauri became arguably the most recognisable models in the world, earning the moniker of "supermodel", and were boosted to global recognition and new heights of wealth for the industry.
 In 1991, Turlington signed a contract with Maybelline that paid her $800,000 for twelve days' work each year.

-By the mid‑1990s, the new "heroin chic" movement became popular amongst New York and London editorial clients.
+By the mid‑1990s, the new "heroin chic" trend became popular amongst New York and London editorial clients.
 Kate Moss became its poster child through her ads for Calvin Klein.
-In spite of the heroin chic movement, model Claudia Schiffer earned $12 million.
+Moss' friend, socialite Annabelle Neilson, was becoming increasingly well known at this time.
 With the popularity of lingerie retailer Victoria's Secret, and the Sports Illustrated Swimsuit Issue, there was a need for healthier-looking supermodels such as Tyra Banks and Heidi Klum to meet commercial modelling demand.
 The mid‑1990s also saw many Asian countries establishing modelling agencies.

 By the late 1990s, the heroin chic era had run its course.
-Teen-inspired clothing infiltrated mainstream fashion, teen pop music was on the rise, and artists such as Britney Spears, Aaliyah and Christina Aguilera popularized pleather and bare midriffs.
+Teen-inspired clothing infiltrated mainstream fashion, teen pop music was on the rise, and artists such as Britney Spears, Aaliyah and Christina Aguilera popularised pleather and bare midriffs.
 As fashion changed to a more youthful demographic, the models who rose to fame had to be sexier for the digital age.
-Following Gisele Bundchen's breakthrough, a wave of Brazilian models including Adriana Lima and Alessandra Ambrosio rose to fame on runways and became popular in commercial modelling throughout the 2000s.
+Following Gisele Bündchen's breakthrough, a wave of Brazilian models including Adriana Lima and Alessandra Ambrosio rose to fame on runways and became popular in commercial modelling throughout the 2000s.
 Some have tied this increase in Brazilian models to the trend of magazines featuring celebrities instead of models on their covers.